BrennenJohnston/braille-card-and-cylinder-stl-generator/docs/specifications/CARD_THICKNESS_PRESET_SPECIFICATIONS.md

 4. **LocalStorage saves selection** (persists across sessions)
 5. **Confirmation message displays** (3-second info banner)
 6. **User can see updated values** by opening Expert Mode
+7. **If user modifies any parameter**, the "Custom" radio button is automatically selected

 ### Confirmation Message